Evelnon/veloren/VelorenPort/Server/MissingFeatures.md

   lacking the detailed metrics collected by the Rust server.
 - **Administration CLI**: advanced commands and configuration helpers from `server-cli` are not fully translated.
+- **Server discovery**: there is no C# implementation of `common/query_server`, so clients must manually specify server addresses.
+- **Event system**: the `server/src/events` module has not been ported; event types and the event bus logic remain missing.
+- **Login provider**: authentication uses a simplified provider without banlists, whitelists or admin role checks.

 ## Recent progress